 K.I.S.S. it Better

 Avoid the mistake of trying to address everything in just one video.
 Keep it simple, and make sure you don’t overload your audience with too much information.
-They only need to remember the most important things, and focusing on one or two key messages is the best way to write your script.
+They only need to remember the most important things, and focus on one or two key messages, which is the best way to write your script.

 An average video is from 60 to 120s seconds long.
-Define your videos purpose, and name what your goals are.
+Define the purpose of your video, and name what your goals are.
 Then plan how you’ll utilize the time by arranging your videos into segments that each address your goals.
 Below is an example for a 120-second video:

 This is your hook.
 This is your chance to stir up the audience’s curiosity.
 (0:00-0:20)